Brocken: Ascent, construction and use

-The first documented ascent of the Brocken was in 1572 by the physician and botanist, Johannes Thal from Stolberg, who in his book Sylva Hercynia described the flora of the mountain area.
+The first documented ascent of Brocken was in 1572 by the physician and botanist, Johannes Thal from Stolberg, who in his book Sylva Hercynia described the flora of the mountain area.
 In 1736 Count Christian Ernst of Stolberg-Wernigerode had the Wolkenhäuschen ("Clouds Cabin") erected at the summit, a small refuge that is still preserved.
 He also had a mountain lodge built on the southern slope, named Heinrichshöhe after his son Henry (Heinrich) Ernest.
-The first inn on the Brocken summit was built around 1800.
+The first inn on the summit of Brocken was built around 1800.

 Between 1821 and 1825 Carl Friedrich Gauss used the line of sight to the Großer Inselsberg in the Thuringian Forest and the Hoher Hagen mountain near Göttingen for triangulation in the course of the geodesic survey of the Kingdom of Hanover.

-A measurement carried out by the military staff of Prussia in 1850 found the Brocken's height to be at its present level of 1141.1 m.
+A measurement carried out by the military staff of Prussia in 1850 found Brocken's height to be at its present level of 1141.1 m.
 After the first Brocken lodge had been destroyed by a fire, a new hotel opened in 1862.
 The Brocken Garden, a botanical garden, was laid out in 1890 by Professor Albert Peter of Göttingen University on an area of 4600 m2 granted by Count Otto of Stolberg-Wernigerode.
 It was Germany's first Alpine garden.